 Life’s better when there’s a soundtrack to go with it.
-Why not take a magical trip to Oz with Wicked, lace up your boots and get your kink on with the American smash-hit Kinky Boots, or relive the sound of the 1970s with Mamma Mia!?
-The list goes on, there really is something for everyone in our Editor’s pick of must see musicals.
-You’ll be humming all the way home.
+Why not take a magical trip to Oz with Wicked or relive the sound of the 1970s with Mamma Mia!?
+The list goes on, there really is something for everyone with these musical offerings you need to see.

 Want to find out what the longest running musicals in the West End are?
 Our countdown is filled with the longest musicals to be performed in the West End.

 Set during the Russian Revolution of 1905, Fiddler on the Roof tells the story of a Jewish community in the Russian town of Anatevka.
 When the eldest daughter of Tevye and Golde wishes to marry someone that the matchmaker doesn’t initially advise, there is conflict.
 However, true love wins the day, with Tzeitel and Motel succesfully begging Tevye to let Tzeitel marry who she wishes.

 Russian brutality, the Jewish faith, love, laughter and heartbreak are all brought together in this heartfelt musical that looks at what it means to be in the isolated group in society, yet continuing to live a hopeful, positive life.